romuro-pauliv/IPT-Token/README.md

 After setting the key in the configuration instance, you will be able to use the decorators.
 You can view the [quickstart]() module to see the application of the decorators at a glance.

-The structure of the decorator follows the following parameterization:
+The structure of the decorator follows the parameterization bellow:

 __[2] Decorator structure__
 ```Python